shalseban/question-type-classification/README.md

 ####It is not an affirmation question if -

-Does it start with : {'can', 'could','will', 'would','may'} and contain a 'wh' question later eg : "Can you tell me what is the time now?"
+-Does it start with :
+{'can', 'could','will', 'would','may'} and contain a 'wh' question later eg : "Can you tell me what is the time now?"

-Does it start with : Be-verbs and contain an 'or' later eg:“Is he married or not?” ,“Will the concern be on May 23rd or June 1st?”
+-Does it start with :
+Be-verbs and contain an 'or' later eg:“Is he married or not?” ,“Will the concern be on May 23rd or June 1st?”

-Does it contain the following pattern : 'some text' 'anybody'|'anyone' 'some text' 'tell'|'know' 'some text' eg:“Can anybody tell me who is the president of the U.S.?”, “Does anyone know how much Bill Gates earns a year?”
+-Does it contain the following pattern :
+'some text' 'anybody'|'anyone' 'some text' 'tell'|'know' 'some text' eg:“Can anybody tell me who is the president of the U.S.?”, “Does anyone know how much Bill Gates earns a year?”